Exploring Systematic Errors in the Inferred Parameters of the Transiting Planet KELT-15b and its Host Star: Best Practices and Conclusions

 In the future, a consistently agreed-upon method for breaking the mass-radius degeneracy is essential to the comparative study of exoplanets.
 This would reduce the role of systematic errors when making detailed comparisons between exoplanets.
 If a consistent model is not used, detailing which host star mass-radius degeneracy breaking method is used is necessary to be able to account for the systematic differences outlined in this work.
-Future studies would be recommended to apply these methods to a wider sample benchmark systems with constraints from, e.g., interferometery, asteroseismology, or other direct empirically constraints.
+In the future, we hope to apply this analysis to a set of benchmark exoplanet hosting systems, i.e., bright host stars with observations from \textit{Gaia} \citep{gaia} or SPHEREX \citep{spherex}, interferometrically measured radii, asteroseismologically-inferred masses and radii, and those with "flicker"-based estimates of $\log{g_*}$.
+This would allow us to compare these models and prior assumptions to not only each other but to an approximation of the ground truth for the stellar and planetary properties.
 This would provide a pathway to defining a method of analyzing transiting planets that is most consistent with ground truth.

-\textbf{Acknowledgements}
+\section{Acknowledgements}

+A.D. and B.S.G. were supported by the Thomas Jefferson Chair for Space Exploration endowment from the Ohio State University.
+A.D. would also like to thank Romy Rodr{\' i}guez Mart{\' i}nez and David V. Martin for conversations and technical insight.

 Some/all of the data presented in this paper were obtained from the Mikulski Archive for Space Telescopes (MAST).
-Other data is available upon request.

-\acknowledgements A.D. and B.S.G. were supported by the Thomas Jefferson Chair for Space Exploration endowment from the Ohio State University.

-Some/all of the data presented in this paper were obtained from the Mikulski Archive for Space Telescopes (MAST).
 STScI is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS5-26555.
 Support for MAST for non-HST data is provided by the NASA Office of Space Science via grant NNX13AC07G and by other grants and contracts.
+This research made use of NumPy \citep{harris2020array}.